For the Joy of It

 An Insider's Guide

-So you'll be all the more interested in grading, consider buying a diamond.
-Few people buy the highest quality.
-You learn the pricing factors, and you decide what is important to you.
+Why?
+You grade a geode for the same reasons you grade a diamond.
+Few people choose to buy the highest quality.
+You want to learn the pricing factors and decide what is important to you.

-Since most of the surface is crystal, the first three grading factors are color, color, and color!
+Since most of the surface is crystal, the first three pricing factors are color, color, and color!
 Darker, deeper amethyst geodes command much higher prices per pound.
-Alternately, your budget buys more stone of colors of medium purple to blue to gray.
+Alternately, your budget buys more stone if you are happy with colors of medium purple to blue to gray.

+OK, what are other color factors?
 While continuing to look at the whole amethyst geode, note if the color is even, if the darkest colors spread evenly in each area (each zone).
+This is a small-to-medium pricing factor.
 Even colors across the whole surface are more valuable than "color zoning."

-In an especially valuable amethyst geode, the color of a given crystal point will saturate through the body of that crystal.
-In many geodes though, the body may have less color.
+In an especially valuable amethyst geode, the color of a given crystal point saturates through the body of that crystal.
+In other words, the color will not "just" be in the tips of the crystal points.
+In most geodes though, the body has less color.
 A colorless area may show near the base of each dark amethyst point.
-For examples of amethyst geode colors, click here.
+For examples of amethyst geode colors, please click here or or there.

 Seemingly contradictory is that streams or lines of white calcite increase the price per pound!
 Large white, or sometimes orange, calcite crystals also increase the price per pound.
-During what many people believe to be eons of formation, additional minerals have seeped in to the geode to build built interesting formations.
+During what geologists say are eons of formation, additional minerals have seeped in to the geode to build gorgeous formations.
 Click here for photos from an amethyst geode mine.

 Inside the amethyst geode, large crystals are more highly prized than small crystals for several reasons.
 Large crystals took many more eons to form, and conditions had to remain constant.
 A large fully-saturated crystal is rarer than a small fully-saturated one.